hauler-dev/hauler-docs/versioned_docs/version-2.0.x/guides-references/rewriting-artifacts.md

 ## Rewriting in a Manifest

 The same behavior is available declaratively.
-Set a `rewrite` field on a per-artifact entry (or the `hauler.dev/rewrite` annotation for a manifest-wide prefix) and apply it with [`hauler store sync`](../hauler-usage/store/sync.md).
+Set a `rewrite` field on a per-artifact entry and apply it with [`hauler store sync`](../hauler-usage/store/sync.md).
 See the [Hauler Manifests](hauler-manifests.md) guide and the [Image](../hauler-usage/store/add/image.md#hauler-manifest-for-images) and [Chart](../hauler-usage/store/add/chart.md) content pages for examples.